 Anyone here interested in alternative print processes?

-I've played around with Gum-bichromate printing and a long dead commercial colour proofing system in the dim distant past but the limitations of the neg. sizes I had to work with left me frustrated (4x5 and half plate from a Thornton Pickard field camera).
+I've played around with Gum-bichromate and a long dead commercial colour proofing system in the dim distant past but the limitations of the neg. sizes I had to work with left me frustrated (4x5 and half plate from a Thornton Pickard field camera).

 Gum-bichromate's limitations in retaining fine detail cried out for a larger format to maintain the impact.